 One Love Bar and Grill – Further along the beach.
 Look for all the buoys hanging outside the entrance.
 The owner is always quick to show a magic trick and the view is still pretty from any angle.

 Foxy’s Tamarind Bar – World famous.
 This bar is known by most sailors and after you meet Foxy yourself, you will find out why this place is so popular.
 He is quick with a joke and a song.
 Great BBQ buffet and fish served here and of course a full bar and local drinks.
 Live music keeps you dancing until late and there is a dinghy dock for easy landing.
 Hang your favorite hat or shirt from the rafters to show that you’ve been here.

-Corsairs Beach Bar and Restaurant – Great kobe burgers and local food.
+Corsairs Beach Bar and Restaurant – (Currently under reconstruction) Great kobe burgers and local food.
 Awesome staff ready to serve you a drink.
 Great views from the bar looking out over the bay.

 DIAMOND CAY ANCHORAGE

-Foxy’s Taboo – This bar has a large dock for easy access and has great food and drinks.
+Foxy’s Taboo – (Currently under reconstruction) This bar has a large dock for easy access and has great food and drinks.
 There is a boutique shop sporting the latest trends in beachwear.
 Great for a quick drink stop after your hike to the Bubbly Pool nearby.

 B-Line – This small low key bar is nestled in a small bay near the anchorage.
 Good vibe, cheap drinks and friendly staff.
 Tables to play games.